How to Monitor Data Quality: A Detailed Guide

 1. Formulate a business challenge.
 Say you need to assess the efficiency of an algorithm for selecting goods in a recommendations block.

-2. The analyst or person responsible for data collection designs a system of metrics to be tracked on the site.
+2. A web analyst or a person responsible for data collection designs a system of metrics to be tracked on the site.

-3. The person sets up Google Analytics and Google Tag Manager.
+3. This person sets up Google Analytics 4, OWOX BI Streaming, as well as the Google Tag Manager.

 4. The one sends terms of reference for developers to implement.